 The UV lamp glows blue.
 What does that mean?

 With a UV lamp, electricity is passed through a tungsten filament causing it to heat up.
 The energy of this heat “excites” the mercury vapour* contained in the lamp which, in turn, gives off UV light.
-How long the UV lamp can inactivate water depends on the rate at which the mercury vapour is used up.
+How long the UV lamp can treat water depends on the rate at which the mercury vapour is used up.
 For most residential UV lamps, the elapsed time is about 9000 hours, or one year of continuous use.
 After this time, you may very well still see the blue glow.
-Again, that’s more a sign that the lamp is still getting power and not an indication that your water is fully inactivated.
+Again, that’s more a sign that the lamp is still getting power and not an indication that your water is fully treated.

 The countdown timer (available on many residential UV system models), will count down the useful life of your UV lamp, from 365 days when it is first installed.
 When it reaches zero and the alarm sounds, it is signaling that the lamp needs to be changed, even though you may see that familiar blue glow through the view port.

-UV Light Inactivates
+UV Light Inactivates Microorganisms in Water

 Seeing Should not be Believing

 There is an old adage that seeing is believing, which suggests you shouldn’t believe in something you can’t see.
-But when it comes to your UV system, you should believe in the inactivating power of UV light even though you can’t see it!
-And you shouldn’t believe your water is properly inactivated just because you can see the blue glow of the lamp.
+But when it comes to your UV system, you should believe in the power of UV light even though you can’t see it!
+And you shouldn’t believe your water is properly treated just because you can see the blue glow of the lamp.

 *Not to worry, only a very small amount of mercury is used, typically <10 mg, and it’s contained!